 Step 3 — Handle Actions in Right Place

-What is the different after having applied Action-Dispatcher design pattern?
+What is the difference after having applied Action-Dispatcher?

 The difference is obvious.
 Actions are sent via the central Dispatcher to receivers.
 No need to propagate by other components.
 No need to declare unnecessary signals.
-Message flow is always simple:
+The message flow is always simple:

 Moreover, sender and receiver are loosely coupled.
 They have no knowledge about each other.
 The receiver does not necessary to be the ancestor of the sender.
 They only need to know the format of defined action type.
 It is a perfect condition for code refactoring.

-The Action-Dispatcher design pattern is a component-to-components communication method.
-It works by using a central dispatcher for message delivery, so that it doesn’t need another component to work as a proxy of signal propagation.
-And it break down the dependence between sender and receiver.
-The receiver does not necessary to be the ancestor of the sender, and vice versa.
+The Action-Dispatcher is a component-to-component communication method.
+It works by using a central dispatcher for message delivery so that it doesn’t need another component to work as a proxy of signal propagation.
+And it breaks down the dependence between sender and receiver.
+The receiver does not necessary to be the ancestor of the sender and vice versa.

 There are many benefits of using this pattern :